Bachman–Turner Overdrive: Breakthrough and success 1973–1976

 BTO continued a very busy tour schedule and during the supporting tour for BTO II, Tim was replaced by Blair Thornton.
 Thornton had been in the Vancouver-based band Crosstown Bus, which released one album on MCA Records.
 In September 1974, the first BTO album with the modified line-up, Not Fragile (a play on the hit album Fragile by Yes), was released.
-It became a huge success, reaching No. 1 on both the Canadian and US albums charts.
-It included the No. 1 single "You Ain't Seen Nothing Yet" and AOR favourite "Roll on Down the Highway" (No. 14 Billboard, No. 4 RPM).
-Not Fragile remains BTO's top-selling non-compilation album, selling over eight million copies to date.
+It became a huge success, reaching number one on both the Canadian and US albums charts.
+It included the number-one single "You Ain't Seen Nothing Yet" and album-oriented rock favourite "Roll on Down the Highway" (number 14 Billboard, number four RPM).
+Not Fragile remains BTO's top-selling noncompilation album, selling over eight million copies to date.

-1975 found the band engaged in highly successful tours of Europe and the US, wherein BTO was supported by Thin Lizzy, an emerging band also on the Mercury Records label.
+In 1975, the band engaged in highly successful tours of Europe and the US, wherein BTO was supported by Thin Lizzy, an emerging band also on the Mercury Records label.
 Said Randy, "Lizzy were just opening in England, but our label wanted to bust them in the rest of Europe and break them wide open in the States, so we toured with Phil and the boys for seven or eight months."
 With management pressure to capitalize on their growing success, BTO quickly recorded Four Wheel Drive in May 1975, which included the single "Hey You".
-Although reaching no higher than No. 21 on the US charts, "Hey You" would become BTO's second No. 1 single on the Canadian RPM chart.
-Meanwhile, the album charted in the Top Five in both the US and Canada.
+Although reaching no higher than number 21 on the US charts, "Hey You" became BTO's second number-one single on the Canadian RPM chart.
+Meanwhile, the album charted in the top five in both the US and Canada.

 Following a cross-Canada tour in the summer of 1975, which garnered caustic comments from the Canadian press as BTO had spent most of the last 18 months in the US, the band members were already developing songs for the next album.
 BTO went on to record Head On, releasing it in December 1975.
-This album produced the 1976 Top 40 single "Take It Like a Man", which featured a guest appearance by Little Richard who wailed away on his piano.
-Head On also featured the jazzy Randy Bachman composition "Lookin' Out for No. 1", which reached No. 15 on the Adult Contemporary chart.
-While garnering some airplay on traditional rock stations, it also received fairly heavy rotation on soft rock stations which normally did not play bands like BTO.
-In between the latter two albums, BTO released their only non-album single "Down to the Line".
-This song would appear on some of the later compilation CDs, as well as on re-issues of the Head On album in CD format.
-Head On would be the last BTO studio album to chart in the US Top 40, peaking at No. 23 in early 1976, while also climbing to No. 3 in Canada.
+This album produced the 1976 top-40 single "Take It Like a Man", which featured a guest appearance by Little Richard, who wailed away on his piano.
+Head On also featured the jazzy Randy Bachman composition "Lookin' Out for No. 1", which reached number 15 on the Adult Contemporary chart.
+While garnering some airplay on traditional rock stations, it also received fairly heavy rotation on soft rock stations, which normally did not play bands like BTO.
+Between the latter two albums, BTO released their only nonalbum single "Down to the Line".
+This song appeared on some of the later compilation CDs, as well as on reissues of the Head On album in CD format.
+Head On was the last BTO studio album to chart in the US top 40, peaking at number 23 in early 1976, while also climbing to number three in Canada.